 · On-the-go workouts to help you move, dance, spin, and stretch your way to a hotter, healthier, happier you—think treadmill tricks like sidestepping and skipping and tips on how to turn up your sweat in order to reduce bloating, smooth cellulite, and glow

-· Chic and figure-flattering style advice for every budget, from a list of luxe for less labels to key undercover agents and hidden helpers that will help you look polished from head to toe
+· Chic and figure-flattering style advice for every budget, from a list of luxe for fewer labels to key undercover agents and hidden helpers that will help you look polished from head to toe

-· Easy-to-follow hair and makeup tutorials that will take you from the everyday to the runway, including a makeup-less, untouched close up of Molly and how she tackles her “issues” like breakouts and melasma
+· Easy-to-follow hair and makeup tutorials that will take you from the every day to the runway, including a makeup-less, untouched close up of Molly and how she tackles her “issues” like breakouts and melasma

 · Look-good/feel-good advice to help you bounce back from setbacks, decide what you want, and make your dreams come true!